 With that in mind, we have not done such a great job at explaining what new features are being pushed and what they're useful for.
 So let's start to change that.
 A few days ago, we started to let you create "cover pages" for your survey.
 What does that mean ?
 These cover pages, which are optional, are a little introduction that you can customize to present your survey to your respondents when they click on your link, before actually answering the questions.
 For now, it is composed of just two elements, a cover message and a cover button.
 The message can be just a bit of text like "Welcome to this event registration form for the FinTech Conference" or it can be something much longer to explain the motivation of your survey, what you are going to do with the data, who is behind it etc.

-For example, this is often requested by research department in universities who need to present the organization behind their research in order to increase participation and make sure the respondent is in agreement.
+For example, this is often requested by research departments in universities who need to present the motivation behind their research in order to increase participation and make sure the respondent is in agreement.

 Random example of a cover page on SurveyNuts

 The other element, the cover button, is what the respondent will have to click to start the survey.
 By default, the text in that button is "Let's go!".
 But if you go to the Edit section (in the admin page of your survey) you will be able to modify that text to anything else ("Start Survey" / "Let's get this over with", "I'm excited !").
 In the edit section you can also modify the cover message naturally.
 But the cover message can also be created in the survey creation page, with an optional box you can click on between the survey title and the first question block.